sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 13. Select **Run user flow**.
 A new browser tab opens, and you can run through the profile editing consumer experience in your application.

-### Task 4: Create a password update policy
+### Task 5: Create a password reset policy

-To enable profile editing on your application, you will need to create a profile editing policy.
-This policy describes the experiences that consumers will go through during profile editing and the contents of tokens that the application will receive on successful completion.
+To enable profile editing on your application, you will need to create a profile password reset.
+This policy describes the experiences that consumers will go through during password reset and the contents of tokens that the application will receive on successful completion.

 1. Select **User flows** link on the left blade.